Impact of the COVID-19 pandemic on association football: Europe

-The Bundesliga became the first major European league to return following the pandemic on 16 May.
-In the subsequent weeks, many other leagues followed suit.
-La Liga returned on 11 June, the Premier League on 17 June, and Serie A on 20 June.

-On 19 June 2020, FC Rostov lost 1–10 against PFC Sochi in the 2019–20 Russian Premier League, as they fielded their junior team, after six players of the senior team have been infected with COVID-19; hence, the whole team was quarantined.
+On 19 June 2020, FC Rostov lost 1–10 against PFC Sochi in the Russian Premier League, as they fielded their junior team, after six players of the senior team have been infected with COVID-19; hence, the whole team was quarantined.

-The 2019–20 UEFA Champions League was resumed in August in Lisbon, Portugal, playing only one single tie in each round.
+The Spanish Copa del Rey final was originally scheduled for 18 April 2020 in Estadio de La Cartuja, but the match was postponed with the agreement of both participating clubs (Athletic Bilbao and Real Sociedad) on 11 March (with no new date decided at that point), in the hope that the delay would provide time to contain the outbreak and allow the final to take place with a full stadium as in normal circumstances.
+Despite this, the final was played on 3 April 2021 behind closed doors.